Brecon and Merthyr Tydfil Junction Railway: Completing to Merthyr, Dowlais and Newport

 Finishing the line to Merthyr was the obvious priority, and Alexander Sutherland was commissioned to find a means to do so.
 The obstruction hitherto had been the objection of the Crawshay Estate to the line coming through the grounds of Cyfarthfa Castle.
-Sutherland redesigned the route further west avoiding the Estate.
+Sutherland redesigned the route further west, avoiding the Estate.
 This was at the expense of much difficulty of engineering, and of operation later.

 The line was opened in part, from Pontsticill to Cefn, on 1 August 1867.
 The new line joined the Vale of Neath Railway line at Rhydycar Junction, immediately south of Merthyr station, opening on 1 August 1868.
 The VoNR station at Merthyr was used.

 This now released the legal obstruction to the opening to Newport; the part of this from Pant to Dowlais Top had opened on 1 August 1867, and from Dowlais Top to Pengam was opened on 1 September 1868.
 Three trains ran daily from Brecon to Newport Dock Street.

 This section from Dowlais to Pengam ran through the Bargoed Rhymney Valley.
-Both the B&MR and the Rhymney Railway had wished to build a line through this, but the defile near Bargoed made that physically impossible and at length a compromise was reached: the Rhymney Railway would build up from Bargoed to Deri Junction, and the B&MR would build down from Dowlais to Deri Junction.
+Both the B&MTJR and the Rhymney Railway had wished to build a line through this, but the defile near Bargoed made that physically impossible, and at length a compromise was reached: the Rhymney Railway would build up from Bargoed to Deri Junction, and the B&MTJR would build down from Dowlais to Deri Junction.
 There would be a limited mutual exchange of running powers.

-At Bargoed the Rhymney Railway and the B&MR trains exercising running powers were on the west side of the valley, and the B&MR from its Rhymney station was on the east side.
+At Bargoed the Rhymney Railway and the B&MTJR trains exercising running powers were on the west side of the valley, and the B&MTJR from its Rhymney station was on the east side.
 A north-west to south-east diagonal connection was built as part of the work.

-The location of the stations at Dowlais was determined by the through lines on which they were sited, and in 1865 the B&MR had obtained powers to make a short branch to a central location in Dowlais.
+The location of the stations at Dowlais was determined by the through lines on which they were sited, and in 1865 the B&MTJR had obtained powers to make a short branch to a central location in Dowlais.
 It opened from Pant on 23 June 1869.
 The Dowlais station, at Lloyd Street, was later (in 1924) renamed Dowlais Central.